 Immersive Education Initiative.
 SAVE THE DATE: Immersive Education 2014, June 6-8, Los Angeles, California USA Building on the success of the previous 8 years of Immersive Education conferences, the world's leading experts in immersion convene in Los Angeles for the annual iED global conference.

 I realise that textures take up RAM but that big of a difference?
-I know that textures take time to load and the more you have, just like a web page, the longer it takes for them to load for your visitors.
-VWBPE Live Media.
+I know that textures take time to load and the more you have, just like a web page, the longer it takes for them to load for your visitors the bigger the OAR file the more of the server’s resources it uses (RAM) and the more bandwidth (time) is takes for your visitors to see your ab fab work (for a look at how file formats affect the quality of what you see in-world, here’s a post from last year) VWBPE Live Media.
 Pharmacy students learning in a virtual world.
 Pharmacy students at The University of Queensland (UQ) are learning how to do drug dosing calculations by working in a three-dimension virtual world.

 All thanks to Oneflare for providing quality e-marketing platform where thousands of service providers are always on stand-by to receive an offer from consumers.
 Since consumers are now turning to the internet to search for almost everything that they need.
+This company on the other hand also has its own way in providing consumer what they need at the best cause as possible that will benefit both the consumer and local service provider from Australia.
+But what is Oneflare and how do they alter such changes for home services in the marketplace through e-commerce?
+Below are some of the most interesting facts about this ever-growing company that leads service providers and consumers together.
+Fast services.
 Transcripts — Virtual Worlds Education Roundtable.